 What Is A Tax Exemption?

 Fortunately, taxpayers in Malaysia are not taxed on our total income, as certain portions of our income are tax exempted.
-For income tax filed in Malaysia, we are entitled for certain tax exemptions that can reduce our overall chargeable income.
+For income tax filed in Malaysia, we are entitled to certain tax exemptions that can reduce our overall chargeable income.

 Tax exemptions either reduce or entirely eliminate your obligation to pay tax.
 Most taxpayers are entitled to an exemption on their tax return that reduces your tax bill in the same way a deduction does.